Website Design Pricing in South Africa

 Why Cheap Web Design Costs More

-The cheapest quote is almost always the most expensive decision long-term.
-Template installations that cost R3,000–R5,000 create compounding problems: slow load times that kill rankings, security vulnerabilities from unpatched plugins, and an inability to scale when your business grows.
+The cheapest quote is often the most expensive decision long-term.
+Template installations that cost R3,000-R5,000 create compounding problems: slow load times that kill rankings, security vulnerabilities from unpatched plugins, and an inability to scale when your business grows.

 Ongoing Hosting & Maintenance Pricing